ashukla2019/System_design/HLD/4_DBMS/DataBase/sql.md

 WHERE:

-- Filters rows before grouping
+Filters before grouping.

 HAVING:

-- Filters after GROUP BY
+Filters after GROUP BY.

 Example: